Ruth Zukerman: Flywheel Sports

 In 2009, Zukerman left SoulCycle to start Flywheel Sports with Jay Galluzzo and David Seldin.
 Flywheel opened in 2010.
-At Flywheel, rider metrics were added to the spin experience to create greater rider accountability through something called a “TorqBoard”, which measures rider resistance, cadence, and current and overall power output.
-Zukerman credits this feature with changing the industry.
-Utilizing the TorqBoard, Flywheel has a leaderboard that shows riders how they compare to others during class.
-The company says this is for riders to measure their self-improvement and track their performance, with the company giving each rider a report of their progress after each class.
+At Flywheel, rider metrics were added to the spin experience trough something called a “TorqBoard”, which measures rider resistance, cadence, and current and overall power output.
 Flywheel was sued by Peloton in September 2018 under the accusation that the company had copied Peloton's at-home bike and leaderboard technology.
 The decision in the case rendered Flywheel's at-home bikes unusable.
 In December 2018, Zukerman left Flywheel Sports.
 In 2020, Flywheel Sports filed for bankruptcy due to economic strains caused by the coronavirus pandemic and the two-year legal battle with Peloton over patent infringement.